This country-specific Q&A provides an overview to tax laws and regulations that may occur in Portugal.

 Tax resident companies as well as permanent establishments of non-resident entities are subject to taxation on their annual profit, determined under the terms of the accounting standards (based on the adoption of the International Financial Reporting Standards - IFRS) and subject to the corrections imposed by the CIT Code.
 Broadly, one can say the principal determinant of the taxable base is the profits of the business as computed according to the principles of commercial accountancy.

 Are different vehicles for carrying on business, such as companies, partnerships, trusts, etc, recognised as taxable entities?
 What entities are transparent for tax purposes and why are they used?

-Transparent entities in the Portuguese tax system are: civil-law companies not incorporated under a commercial form, incorporated firms of professionals and holding companies the equity capital of which is controlled, directly or indirectly, during more than 183 days by a family group or a limited number of members, under certain conditions.
+iii) asset-management civil companies, the equity capital of which is controlled, directly or indirectly, for more than 183 days by a family group or a limited number of members, under certain conditions;